Shayneeking/Home-Lab/Ubuntu-25.04-Hardening-Guide.md

 ---

-## 3. 📌 Set a Static IP for the Host
+## 4. 📌 Set a Static IP for the Host

-Pi-hole must run on a **static IP** to ensure other devices can always reach it for DNS.
+A static IP ensures your Pi-hole (or other services) are reliably reachable.

-### ❯ **Set static IP via Netplan**
+### ❯ Set Static IP via Netplan

-Identify your network interface:
+1. Identify your network interface:

 ```bash
 ip link
 ```

-Assume your interface is `etho`.
+Assume the interface is `eth0`.
 Edit the config:

 ```bash
 sudo vim /etc/netplan/50-cloud-init.yaml
 ```

-Example static IP config:
+Example configuration:

 ```yaml
 network: